VzPI/FERC_DOC_TRAIL/README.md

 * Scrape responsibly and respectfully - if you actually end up costing a significant amount of money for server processing time you can be liable for the damages.
 Getting cease and desist letters is a potential scenario and they are much better than compensating for the damages.
-* Our default download delay is set to **3 seconds** - this will yield more than a half a GB of documents in an hour.
+* Our default download delay is set to **3 seconds** - this will yield roughly half a GB of documents in an hour.
 That's half a GB of PDF files, DOC files and images.
 It isn't likely that you're going to process all the documents in a day, don't bee greedy and opt in for longer or default delay, be realistic and respectful.